- 1. When is the application window?

 - 41. What is the Business School’s ranking?

-- 42. How is the NUS Business programme different from SMU and NTU’s?
+- 42. How is the NUS Business School programme different from SMU and NTU’s?

-- 43. How is the NUS Accountancy programme different from SMU and NTU’s?
+- 43. How is the NUS BBA Accountancy programme different from SMU and NTU’s?

 NUS BBA Accountancy curriculum comprises a good dose of management fundamentals for the purpose of training generalists in the accounting sector who not only have the skill set of a trained accountant but also strong business acumen.
 This empowers graduates to be ready to take on management roles beyond the executive audit level when the need arises.
 At the same time, it also bears the features of a double degree in business and accountancy, but still a single degree, which allows students to pursue another complementing field like law, engineering or communications and new media as a second degree.

-- 44. What are the differences in teaching style between NUS, NTU and SMU Business programmes?
+- 44. SMU uses the American teaching system.
+What is yours? / What are the differences in teaching styles between NUS, NTU and SMU Business programmes?

-- 45. Why is NTU able to complete the BBA and Accounting degree in 3 years and with direct honours?
+- 46. Why should I spend one more year in NUS when I can get honours in NTU in 3 years? / Why is NTU able to complete the BBA and Accountancy degree in 3 years and with direct honours?